Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Kyushu

-• Mentaiko: Spicy marinated pollock roe.
+• Mentaiko: Spicy marinated pollock roe

-Dining Manners and Customs
+Dining Etiquette and Customs

-• "Itadakimasu" and "Gochisousama": Words said before and after a meal.
+• "Itadakimasu" and "Gochisosama": Common expressions said before and after a meal to express appreciation for the food.

 Useful Japanese Phrases for Dining